myltik/azure-docs.ru-ru/articles/connectors/connectors-create-api-yammer.md

 <properties
-pageTitle="Добавление соединителя Yammer в приложения логики | Microsoft Azure" description="Обзор соединителя Yammer с параметрами API REST" services=""
+pageTitle="Add the Yammer Connector in your Logic Apps | Microsoft Azure" description="Overview of the Yammer Connector with REST API parameters" services=""
 documentationCenter=""
 authors="msftman"